 Get more info about paying less for your semester right here

-We've put together this post to let you know all about how to make your dreams of living in China for a semester with ILP actually happen (you'll pay lots less with us than with the USU China programs, by the way) or maybe you have your heart set on being on of the volunteers living in Moscow.
-Or maybe you only wanna serve abroad in Lithuania.
+We've put together this post to let you know all about how to make your dreams of living abroad for a semester with ILP actually happen (you'll pay lots less with us than with the USU China programs, by the way) or maybe you have your heart set on being on of the volunteers living in Europe instead.
+Or maybe you only wanna serve abroad in Africa.